Data security controls and the CISSP exam

 Scoping and tailoring are the processes of clarifying and limiting general recommendations applicable to a precise environment.

 Scoping is more applicable to limit general recommendations through the removal of aspects not applicable to any specific environment or institutions.
-Tailoring, on the other hand, involves alteration of details regarding general information that is more specifically applicable to an institution or environment.
+Tailoring, on the other hand, involves the alteration of details regarding general information that is more specifically applicable to an institution or environment.

 IT baseline protection